peterchen96/LRTC_DeepPnP/README.md

 ### Data preparation

 We provide four selected public traffic datasets in the shared folder [Google Drive](https://drive.google.com/drive/folders/1uyl5ZZ3EsFYT4h8ItnmtQKycJehoju1I?usp=drive_link).
 More related datasets can refer to the [`transdim`](https://github.com/xinychen/transdim/tree/master) project.
 Please download the datasets and put them in the `./datasets` folder.
-The overview of the provided datasets are:
+The overview of the provided datasets is as follows:

 - **Hangzhou:** [Hangzhou metro passenger flow dataset](https://tianchi.aliyun.com/competition/entrance/231708/information).
 This dataset contains information on incoming passenger flow for 80 metro stations in Hangzhou, China.
 The data covers a period of 25 days, from January 1st to January 25th, 2019, with a 10-minute resolution.
 The time interval from 0:00 a.m. to 6:00 a.m., when there are no services, has been excluded.
 Only the remaining 108 time intervals of a day are considered.
 The dataset is presented as a tensor of size $'80 \times 25 \times 108'$ ($'80 \times 2700'$ in the form of a time series matrix).